langenhagen/dotfiles/README.md

 # Dotfiles
 author: andreasl

-This project contains a bunch of .dotfiles and /.dotfolders to configure your UNIX environment.
+A bunch of .dotfiles and /.dotfolders to configure your UNIX environment.
 It may also contain exported settings from other programs.

 The project is structured as follows: